Frequently Asked Questions

 Privacy & Security

-100% on your machine.
-Parquet files for conversations, LanceDB for vector embeddings, JSON for structured summaries — everything is local files.
-No cloud database, no account required, no telemetry.
+3 questions100% on your machine.
+Parquet files for conversations, LanceDB for vector embeddings, JSON for structured summaries — all local files.
+No cloud database, no account required. brain-mcp includes anonymous usage telemetry (tool names and latencies only — no conversation content, no personal data).
+Opt out anytime with brain-mcp telemetry off.

 Core operations (search, embeddings, state recovery) are fully local.
 Summary generation optionally calls an LLM API to generate structured summaries of your conversations.
 You can skip this step entirely and still use all the search and prosthetic tools.